H4HWV2011/msjarvis-public-docs/thesis/13-qualia-engine-and-introspective-state.md

 - **Research and improvement support**
   It yields a rich dataset for studying how the system behaves over time: how often safety filters are triggered, how retrieval and spatial patterns evolve, how different LLM roles and lenses are used, and how DGM validation outcomes correlate with observed performance.
 This, in turn, informs changes to prompts, routing policies, model selection, and future extensions of the qualia and introspection subsystems themselves.

 As with the neurobiological metaphors in the previous chapter, the introspective layer is a design pattern that is already partially realized in Ms. Jarvis’s existing services.
+Figure 13.1 shows how audit, coordination, and research layers consume these records.
 The goal of this chapter is to make that pattern explicit and to provide a blueprint for consolidating current behavior into a coherent, inspectable introspective state that can support both day‑to‑day operation and long‑term evolution.